Reinforcement Learning from Human Feedback

 In PPO, the objective that handles capping the step-size of the update is known as the surrogate objective.
 To monitor how much the PPO regularization is impacting updates in RLHF, one can look at the clip fraction variable in many popular implementations, which is the percentage of samples in the batch where the gradients are clipped by this regularizer in PPO.
 These gradients are reduced to a maximum value.

-J. Schulman, P. Moritz, S. Levine, M. Jordan, and P. Abbeel, “High-dimensional continuous control using generalized advantage estimation,” arXiv preprint arXiv:1506.02438, 2015.
+J. Schulman, P. Moritz, S. Levine, M. Jordan, and P. Abbeel, “High-dimensional continuous control using generalized advantage estimation,” in Proceedings of the international conference on learning representations (ICLR), 2016.

 R. J. Williams, “Simple statistical gradient-following algorithms for connectionist reinforcement learning,” Machine learning, vol. 8, pp. 229–256, 1992.